-Federal regulations require Mitchell Technical Institute (MTI) to define and evaluate Satisfactory Academic Progress (SAP) for federal student financial aid applicants.
+Federal regulations require Mitchell Technical College to define and evaluate Satisfactory Academic Progress (SAP) for federal student financial aid applicants.
 The purpose of the review process is to ensure that the federal aid given to a student is used in a constructive manner and that the student is maintaining satisfactory advancement toward achieving a degree.

 Although the SAP standards are similar to the Academic standards for all students, the financial aid SAP standards are not exactly the same due to the specific federal requirements.
 In addition to meeting the academic standard for registration, a student must also meet the requirements of the financial aid SAP in order to be considered eligible to receive federal, state, and need-based institutional financial aid assistance.